PizzaGames/emulio/README.md

 ### Java and other dev dependencies

-I have plans to migrate to the newer versions of Java and Gradle, but for the moment, I prefer to invest my time fixing the issues and implementing emulio itself.
+I have plans to migrate to the newer versions of Java, but for the moment, I prefer to invest my time fixing the issues and implementing emulio itself.
 I tried to upgrade to a new version and suffered a little bit with it.
 For the moment the current version that you **need** (doesn't work with newer version) is:

 - Java 1.8
-- Gradle 4.6 (you can use the gradlew included in this project of course.)
+- Gradle 5.6.3 (you can use the gradlew included in this project of course.)

 No more dependencies so far.